 Each SHOPP document shall be a statement of the Commission's intent for allocation and expenditure of funds for the following four years as well as a resource management document to assist in the planning and utilization of transportation resources in a cost-effective manner.
-Each adopted SHOPP document shall remain in effect until a new SHOPP is adopted.
+Each adopted SHOPP document shall take effect upon adoption and shall remain in effect until a new SHOPP is adopted.